Addressing factual errors and misinformation being disseminated about the Initiative and Measure A.

 - However, the Initiative protects vested rights for all existing, lawfully permitted operations.
 Consistent with vested rights principles, Policy CC-P2 allows renewal of existing permits for larger farms, just not expansion of those farms.

 Myth: The Initiative will require existing small farmers to improve their roads to Category 4 standards.

-Reality: The Initiative DOES NOT AFFECT the County’s application of road standards, with only one exception: In cases where the existing Ordinance (2.0) already requires roads to meet Category 4 standards, the Initiative will require an engineer (rather than the applicant alone) to verify compliance.
+Reality: The Initiative DOES NOT AFFECT the County’s application of road standards, with one exception: for new or expanded permits under existing Ordinance (2.0), which already requires roads to meet Category 4 standards, the Initiative will require an engineer (rather than the applicant alone) to verify compliance.